connornishijima/AlertMe/README.md

 These special email addresses forward the mail recieved to the specified phone number!

-**A list of over 200 supported worldwide carriers can be found here:**
+**A list of over 200 supported worldwide carriers can be found at the bottom of this page:**
 https://martinfitzpatrick.name/list-of-email-to-sms-gateways/

 # Email Configuration